rustyoldguy/wismog/README.md

 I had a  temporal bone fracture lost my left vestibular system and became hard of hearing.

-It is written for gernam language.
+It is written for geman language.
 But it can create greekand french characters, umlaut like ö,ä,ü, numbers, punctuation marks.